bitovi/academy/src/technology-consulting/5-communication.md

 - Can you recall a situation where personal information was handled well or poorly in a team setting?
 What were the outcomes?

-### Exercise: building strong social communication skills
+### Exercise: Building strong social communication skills

 TODO